Quantumyilmaz/EchoStateNetwork/docs/source/ESN.rst

     **Parameters**

         :``reservoir``: Reservoir to copy from.
-        :``bind``: Shares the memory with the reservoir that is copied from, i.e. changes to one reservoir's connection matrices will affect the other's. \
+        :``bind``: Shares the same memory with the reservoir that is copied from.
-                    By default the connection matrices from the reservoir that is copied from will be written to separate memory.
         :``weights_list``: Give a sublist of the list ``['Wout','W','Win','Wback']`` if you do not want to copy all the connections.

 -------------------